adrido/minetest-mapper-cpp/doc/features.rst

 * All colors for regular or height maps are configurable
 * Draw player positions
 * Draw different geometric figures, or text on the map
 * Draw the map at a reduced scale.
-E.g. 1:4.
+E.g. 1:4 (max: 1:16).
 * Draw a scale on the left and/or top side of the map, and/or a height scale (for height maps) on the bottom.
 * Optionally draw some nodes transparently (e.g. water)
-* User manual
+* Includes a user manual

 Build Features
 ==============